git-switch(1) — Linux manual page

 Create a new branch named <new-branch> starting at

 <start-point> before switching to the branch.
-This is a
+This is the

 $ git branch <new-branch>